'Anger can be a very healthy emotion'

 What guidance would you give to people who struggle to connect with their emotions?

-People are avoidant of pain all over the world, in different ways.
+People all over the world are avoidant of pain, for fear that if they feel it they will not be able to cope.
+Cultures deal with emotion in different ways.
 In the West people use rationality to avoid pain.
 In the East they use meditation to distance from the emotion, to observe it.
-So everyone is struggling with not wanting to feel painful feelings, but you have to face your pain in order to learn and to revitalise.
-Emotions come through in relationships.
-It’s a complex task but I think the work is to find a safe relationship in which you feel you can talk about your emotions.
+So everyone is struggling with protecting themselves from painful feelings, but you have to face your pain in order to learn and to revitalise.
+Emotions come out in relationships.
+Connecting with emotions is a complex task but I think the work is to first find a safe relationship in which you feel you can talk about your emotions.
 To find an empathic listener.
 To begin to deliberately pay attention to that place inside where we feel things, and to ask, ‘what am I feeling in my body right now?’
 It’s hard to do it on your own, because as soon as you start to feel something it’s easier to go up into the conceptual process of explaining it, figuring out why, or how to handle it, rather than staying attentive and open to the emotions.

 We often have to make complex social decisions in our lives.
 But if we don’t pay attention to our emotions and we try to make these decisions without it, we’re missing a crucial piece.
 For example, I can be angry at my wife, husband or partner, but if I don’t know that I’m angry and say ‘oh everything is fine’, we just build bricks in a wall that make us more or more distant.
 People who deny that feeling and try to block it out become resigned and depressed and helpless and they don’t know why.
 On the other hand, if you pay attention to the feelings and you just say ‘damn the rest’, you’re also going to end up in trouble.
-I’ve got to figure out how to deal with what I’m angry about.
+I’ve got to figure out how to deal with what I’m angry or sad or ashamed about.
 Emotion informs you but you still have to process it further.
-It’s the first step in problem solving.
+Emotions are the first step in problem solving… they define what the problem is.

 - Read more of Kal's interviews with key figures in therapy.